☝️ The most important facts in brief

 The requirements for medical studies are high.
 Every year, significantly more potential students apply for a place on this degree programme than can be accepted.
 Accordingly, it is difficult to fulfil the admission criteria.

 Study places are allocated centrally via the Foundation for University Admissions and its online portal Hochschulstart.de.
-This is an admission-restricted degree programme for which the NC has consistently been 1.0 in almost all federal states in recent years.
-The general higher education entrance qualification alone therefore does not ensure that you can study medicine without any problems.
-In addition to the A-levels, other things are also important in the admission procedure, which we will now look at in more detail.
+This is an admission-restricted degree programme for which the NC has been consistently 1.0 in almost all federal states in recent years.
+The general higher education entrance qualification alone therefore does not ensure that you can easily Study medicine can.
+In addition to your A-level grades, there are other things that are important in the admissions process, which we will now look at in a little more detail.

 The test for medical degree programmes (TMS)

-You can take the TMS to improve your chances of gaining a place at university and get a little closer to your goal of becoming a doctor.
-This test is a way of improving your A-level grades for the allocation of study places and thus overcoming the dreaded numerus clausus.
-It was specifically designed for the medical degree programmes in human medicine, veterinary medicine and dentistry as well as for the pharmacy degree programme.
+To improve your chances of getting a place at university and get a little closer to your goal of becoming a doctor, you can take part in the TMS take part.
+This test is a way to improve your A-level grades for the allocation of study places and thus overcome the dreaded numerus clausus.
+It was specifically designed for the medical degree programmes in human, veterinary and dental medicine as well as for the pharmacy degree programme.

 As the test can only work in your favour, it is worth taking it.
 If you do badly in the TMS, it will not be included in the award criteria.
 However, the test for medical degree programmes is associated with a fee of 100 euros and can only be repeated once.